Skip to content

 Your niche = the type of food your “restaurant” is known for.

-Your niche tells people what kind of experience they’ll get when they visit your blog.
+Your niche tells readers what kind of experience they’ll get when they land on your blog.
 It’s the flavor, the vibe, the personality of your content.

 Ask yourself: